variedprojects/RockPaper/README.md

 - game is over or continues based on score
  -an if statement will helps us view the current score to see if someone has won.

+### Problems

+## event.target
+ -I had an issue with making the button return a certain value.
+ -I consololed log with the event actually was in order to better understand what I could do.
+-I ended up making the code return a specific value depending on the button clicked.
+-There may have been a better approach.

+## design issues
+I wanted to make a live background